luscoma/pyRazor/README.md

 ### Rendering templates from code
 ---------------------
+**A lot of this is not finalized**

-When not compiled you must import the pyRazor library and call render:
+When not compiled you must import the pyRazor library and call compile or render.
+Compile parses and compiles a template into a python function that can be rendered via the templates render method.  pyRazor.render compiles a template internally then renders it without returning the compiled model

     import pyRazor